Hotmoka/hotmoka/README.md

 Moreover, Tendermint does not allow one to see the effects of each single transaction, in a simple way.
 For testing, debugging and didactical purposes, it would be simpler to have a light node that behaves like a blockchain, allows access to blocks and transactions as text files, but is not a blockchain.
-This is the goal of the `MemoryBlockchain` nodes.
+This is the goal of the `DiskNode`s.
 They are not part of an actual blockchain since they do not duplicate transactions in a peer-to-peer network, where consensus is imposed.
 But they are very